 Join us for an engaging and informative opportunity to learn more about Human Trafficking in Southern Indiana

-In April 2016, the Office of Personal Counseling and Mental Health and Wellness Seminar Series partnered with The Southern Indiana Human Trafficking Coalition (SIHTC) to co-sponsor the First Annual Southern Indiana Human Trafficking Awareness Conference, held at IU Southeast.
+In April 2016, the Office of Counseling and Psychological Services and Mental Health and Wellness Seminar Series partnered with The Southern Indiana Human Trafficking Coalition (SIHTC) to co-sponsor the First Annual Southern Indiana Human Trafficking Awareness Conference, held at IU Southeast.

 SIHTC members have trained over 500 law enforcement officers, over 700 service providers, over 800 youth and parents, over 300 health care professionals, and nearly 400 school staff, teachers, administration, and bus drivers in our region.
 SIHTC has assisted both youth and adult survivors in accessing needed services to begin the process of healing.

 To identify and prevent the purchase of human being for sex and labor by community collaboration, education and outreach, and connection of those in need to services.

 To build a community where no person is trafficked.